ergoplatform/ergo-utilities-rust/ergo-headless-dapp-framework/tutorials/Math_Bounty/3-math-bounty-dApp-writing-a-cli-frontend-that-allows-creating-bounties.md

-# 3. Math Bounty dApp - Writing A CLI Frontend
+# 3. Math Bounty dApp - Writing A CLI Frontend That Allows Creating Bounties

 In the last two tutorials we created the Math Bounty headless dApp which provides us with a pure interface for interacting with our smart contract protocol.
-In this tutorial we are going to use our headless dApp to create a textual front-end for it as a CLI app.
+In this tutorial we are going to begin using our headless dApp to create a textual front-end for it as a CLI app.

 The vast majority of the design patterns and code we write will be equally as applicable to GUI-based front-ends as well, however to keep this tutorial concise we are going to be focused on creating a CLI interface instead.
+(This tutorial series targets coding everything in Rust, but the Ergo HDF/headless dApps built with it are usable with other languages as well with little to no extra work.
+This can be done by compiling to WASM using wasm-pack for example, so other languages such as JS can take advantage and utilize these exact same design patterns.)

 ## Creating The Project